sebastiannicolajsen/soac-prototype/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `TF_VAR_AWS_KEY_LOCATION`

-It may also be necessary to  change the user within the different providers of the setup folder (i.e. the default user `ec2-user` for aws might not be applicable in your case if you changed the user name)
+It may also be necessary to  change the user within the different providers of the setup folder (i.e. the default user `ec2-user` for aws might not be applicable in your case if you changed the user name).
+Additionally, you may also need to change the `key_name` in the provider (currently set to `terraform2`)

 ### Guide to running

-We set terraform variables like this:
+terraform init && terraform apply.

+### Development comments
+some of the terraform modules are developed using symlinks to enable reuse.